sampolk/MultiscaleDiffusionClustering/README.md

 in the manuscript above:

    - M_LUND_demo.m implements M_LUND on synthetic data and Salinas A.
-   - Table3.m generates Table 3, in which comparisons of M-LUND against MMS, HSC, and SLC on benchmark datesets are provided.
+   - Benchmark.m generates Table 3, in which comparisons of M-LUND against MMS, HSC, and SLC on benchmark datesets are provided.
    - M_SRDL_demo.m compares M-SRDL against M-LUND on the Salinas A HSI.